domeengine/dome/README.md

 ## Modules

-DOME provides the following features, as more:
+DOME provides the following features, and more:

 - Graphics
   - Canvas